 A. No, there are no lists of Gilman-preferred programs nor does the Gilman Scholarship Program endorse a particular institution, organization or group’s sponsorship.
 A Gilman Scholarship is a source of portable financial assistance that can be used to support any credit-bearing study abroad program or internship.
 The choice of a particular program for study abroad should be made in consultation with your campus advisor.
 Programs must be credit-bearing and can include any of the following options or combination of: traditional study abroad, intensive language, internship, student-teaching, and service-learning.
 It is best to choose your program based on its overall quality and select the program that best meets your academic, career and personal goals.

 If you would like to search for study abroad programs online, the Institute of International Education maintains a free searchable study abroad program database called IIE Passport.
 This site will allow you to search for programs by country, field of study and language of study.

 Q. Are previous recipients of the Gilman Scholarship eligible to re-apply?

 A. A Gilman Scholarship recipient can only receive the Gilman Scholarship once.
 If you previously declined the Gilman Scholarship, you are welcome to re-apply for another application cycle, as long as you still meet all eligibility requirements.
-For other study abroad scholarship opportunities, visit the Other Study Abroad Resources section.
+For other study abroad scholarship opportunities, visit the Other Scholarships page.

 Q. When should I apply?